LorenDB/kaon/README.md

 Kaon is a utility to help you use UEVR on Linux.
 It is in a pre-alpha state right now and under heavy development, so expect things to break.

-Currently, Kaon does not support Steam installed via Flatpak or Snap.
+Currently, Kaon does not support Steam installed via Flatpak.

+## Download

+Bleeding-edge builds are available via CI.
+To get them, click on the latest workflow run [here](https://github.com/LorenDB/kaon/actions) and download the AppImage artifact.

 ## Features